-Lone Oak United Methodist Church is a medium-sized congregation within the Memphis Conference of United Methodist Churches.
+Lone Oak United Methodist Church is a medium-sized congregation within the Tennessee-Western Kentucky Conference of United Methodist Churches.
 Our church embraces a healthy respect for questions and thought-provoking conversation.
 Stated simply, we operate out of a “grace theology.”
 We believe the greatest demonstration of God’s grace came through the life, death and resurrection of his Son, Jesus Christ.

 Our journeys begin and end in that same grace, which we understand to be the unearned, undeserved love of God.
 Grace surrounds us before we’re aware of it, moves us to say “yes” to God through forgiveness of our sins, and continues to work in our lives so that we develop in holiness of heart and life.